Lakewood High School Player Killed in Drive-By Shooting

 "Any one of our youths should be able to be at the park and play basketball and be safe," Utupo said.

-Long Beach police say Saleem was playing basketball wit his friends at Silverado Park when two unknown suspects began shooting at them.
+Long Beach police say Saleem was playing basketball wit his friends at Silverado Park when two people began shooting at them.

 Saleem and two other victims were transported to the hospital before the 17-year-old died.

-Candles are still burning on the courts where it all happened, while passerby's and skaters come to pay their respects.
+Candles were still burning on the courts where it all happened, while passerby's and skaters come to pay their respects.

 Saleem was a defensive back and had big aspirations tp play college football.

-sadly Utupo says he will never get to see what he was truly capable of but now he says the team will mourn his loss and carry on his memory.
+Utupo says he sadly will never get to see what he was truly capable of.
+Team members will mourn their teammate and carry on his memory.

 Saleem's family has set up an online fundraiser to help them with funeral expenses.